 - Covers Always Lie: Jennifer Aniston is all over the back of the DVD cover, even though she only has a small role.

-- Creator Cameo: An uncredited Mike Judge plays Joanna's passive-aggressive boss- noticably, when he tells Joanna they need to talk about her fliar, he sounds almost exactly like Hank Hill.
+- Creator Cameo: An uncredited Mike Judge plays Joanna's passive-aggressive boss- noticeably, when he tells Joanna they need to talk about her flair, he sounds almost exactly like Hank Hill.

 - The Dilbert Principle: The two Bobs think Peter's a great candidate for the management track, while they want to fire two of the most competent workers.

 - Damn, It Feels Good to Be a Gangster!: